Meet the New

 The OrthoIndy Foundation YMCA in Pike will enable veterans, active military, and their families to grow healthier side by side with civilians at the first YMCA facility in the nation to offer clinical VA services alongside traditional Y programs.

 The YMCA of Greater Indianapolis has designated 12 acres, located at 5315 Lafayette Road and provided by the Metropolitan School District of Pike Township, as the future site of the OrthoIndy Foundation YMCA.
 The new facility will replace the current Y in Pike Township, which is limited in capacity.
 It will nearly triple the number of Pike residents that the Y can serve and will feature a pool, a gym, expanded wellness services with a demonstration kitchen, sports activities, and day camps.
-Pike Schools will operate an early childhood education center in an extensive wing of the new facility.

 In addition to being a full-service facility for the community, the OrthoIndy Foundation YMCA at Pike will partner with the Richard L. Roudebush VA Medical Center in Indianapolis.
 Roudebush healthcare staff will provide specialized medical services in 5,000 square feet of space dedicated for veterans, including: